LinkageIO/Camoco/docs/tutorial.rst

 Currently, the only Ontology that is supported from the command line is GO.

-As you've likely gotten the hang of the procedure to look at the help message for building camoco commands, building an Ontology object containing GO data should be straight forward.
+As you've likely gotten the hang of the procedure to look at the help message for building Camoco commands, building an Ontology object containing GO data should be straight forward.

 Examine what is required to build the dataset from the CLI help message